TextBox — Smart UI JavaScript API

 "manual"

-<smart-text-box auto-complete='auto'></smart-text-box>
+<smart-text-box auto-complete="auto"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let autoComplete = textbox.autoComplete;
+const autoComplete = el.autoComplete;

 Specifies the duration (in milliseconds) to wait after the user stops typing before displaying the dropdown with autocomplete suggestions.
 This delay helps control how quickly the matching results appear, improving performance and user experience by preventing unnecessary searches while the user is still typing.